chiedo/flask-starter/README.md

 ```
 vagrant ssh
 ```
-5. Navigate to the application directory and start the python server
+5. Navigate to the application directory and start the python server.
+You will be able to see this server on your local machine at port 5001 in the browser.
 ```
 cd /vagrant
 python run.py